Chief Peguis Trail Extension West

 Frequently Asked Questions

-This study will prepare a recommended final design for the CPT Extension West from Main Street to Brookside Boulevard.
-The design will:
+The preliminary design study prepared a recommended final design for the CPT Extension West from Main Street to Brookside Boulevard.
+The design:

-- Include pedestrian and cycling infrastructure along the route and connections to community destinations;
+- Includes pedestrian and cycling infrastructure along the route and connections to community destinations;

-- Include potential locations for public art; and,
+- Includes potential locations for public art; and,

-- Limit the loss of higher quality natural areas.
+- Limits the loss of higher quality natural areas.

 Little Mountain Park is outside of the study area and beyond the scope of this project.
-However, the alignment for CPT Extension west of Brookside Boulevard should not impact Little Mountain Park.
+The alignment for CPT Extension west of Brookside Boulevard should not impact Little Mountain Park.

-A few changes have been made to the design that was presented in 2016.
-These changes were influenced by both technical requirements and public input and include:
+We made a few changes to the design we presented in 2016.
+These changes were influenced by both technical requirements and public input:

-- Reconfiguring the interchange at Main Street and CPT Extension West to allow free flow traffic on CPT; and,
+Reconfiguring the interchange at Main Street and CPT Extension West to allow free-flow traffic on CPT.

-Yes, pedestrian and cycling infrastructure will be included in the plan and will connect to existing and planned pedestrian and cycling infrastructure.
+Yes, pedestrian and cycling infrastructure is included in the Council0approved design.
+The infrastructure will connect to existing and planned pedestrian and cycling infrastructure.

-An environmental assessment is being conducted.
-The environmental assessment will include field visits for species of conservation concern and ecological valuation of trees, wooded areas and wetlands.
+An environmental assessment was conducted as part of the design study.
+The environmental assessment included field visits for species of conservation concern and ecological valuation of trees, wooded areas and wetlands.
 An Environmental Act license is required by the Province when opening new major roadways.